app/flags.py

 return False

-Use flags in HTML templates:
+You can use flags directly in HTML templates:

-{% if flags.FooEnabled(request.user) %}
+{% if flags.FooEnabled(get_current_user()) %}

 <p>Foo is enabled for you!</p>